 Lower School Teaching Fellow

-- Work collaboratively with the Lead Teacher and grade level team on a range of tasks (major areas of responsibility: differentiating instruction, administrative tasks, performing assessments, and collecting data).
+- Working collaboratively with the Lead Teacher and grade level team on a range of tasks (major areas of responsibility: differentiating instruction, administrative tasks, performing assessments, and collecting data).

-- Facilitate positive behavior management, counseling with students as daily issues related to social/behavioral/emotional situations arise.
+- Facilitating positive behavior management, counseling with students as daily issues related to social/behavioral/emotional situations arise.

-- Assume the role of the Lead Teacher when the Lead Teacher is away from the classroom.
+- Assuming the role of the Lead Teacher when the Lead Teacher is away from the classroom.

-- Uphold the mission and values of Trinity Episcopal School and being a positive and active member of the community.
+- Upholding the mission and values of Trinity Episcopal School and being a positive and active member of the community.